Isn’t it obvious?

 I mean, look at them.
 They look totally different!

-If you already know all of the differences of the electric violin vs violin and you know exactly which one you want, there’s no need to read further.
+If you already know all of the differences of the electric violin vs acoustic and you know exactly which one you want, there’s no need to read further.

 But if you’re wondering how these two instruments compare in ways other than just the physical appearance, we’re going to cover all of that.

 We’ll also get into the advantages of each instrument, and explain when it makes sense to get one or the other.
 That will help you figure out which one is right for you.

 - 2 Electric Violin Vs Violin: Final Thoughts